-ASX Principle Status Reference/comment Principle 1: Lay solid foundations for management and over sight 1.1 Formalise and disclose the functions reserved to the board and those delegated to management N/A The company has not adopted this recommendation to formalise and disclose the functions reserved to the board and those delegated to management.
-The company has a small board, comprising four directors, two of whom are non executive (including the Chairman).
+ASX Principle Status Reference/comment - Status Principle 1: Lay solid foundations for management and oversight 1.1 Formalise and disclose the functions reserved to the board and those delegated to management N/A The company has not adopted this recommendation to formalise and disclose the functions reserved to the board and those delegated to management.
+The company has a small board, comprising four directors, two of whom are non-executive (including the Chairman).
 The company considers the expense of sourcing additional directors at this stage of its development is unwarranted.
 The roles and functions within the company must remain flexible in order for it to best function within its level of available resources.
 The full board currently meets every month.
 In addition, strategy meetings and any extraordinary meetings are held at such other times as may be necessary to address any specific significant matters that may arise.
 The board believes the alignment of the interests of directors with those of shareholders as being the most efficient way to ensure shareholders interests are protected.
-Principle 2: Structure the board to add value 2.1 A majority of board members should be independent directors N/A Given the company's background, the nature and size of its business and the current stage of its development, the board comprises four directors, two of whom are non executive (including the independent Chairman).
-The board believes that this is both appropriate and acceptable at this stage of the company's development.
-2.2 The chairperson should be an independent director Α 2.3 The roles of chairperson and chief executive officer should not be exercised by the same individual Α The positions of Chairman and Managing Director are held by separate persons.
+Principle 2: 2.1 Structure the board to add value A majority of board members should be independent directors N/A Given the company's background, the nature and size of its business and the current stage of its development, the board comprises four directors, two of whom are non-executive (including the independent Chairman).
+The board believes that this is both appropriate and according the independent of the company's development 2.2 The chairperson should be an independent director Α acceptable at this stage of the company's development.
+2.3 The roles of chairperson and chief executive officer should not be exercised by the same individual Α The positions of Chairman and Managing Director are held by separate persons.
 2.4 The board should establish a nomination committee N/A The board has no formal nomination committee.
 Acting in its ordinary capacity from time to time as required, the board carries out the process of determining the need for, screening and appointing new directors.
 In view of the size and resources available to the company, it is not considered that a separate nomination committee would add any substance to this process.
 2.5 Provide the information indicated in Guide to reporting on Principle 2 A (in part) The skills and experience of directors are set out in the company's Annual Report and on its website.
+Principle 3: Promote ethical and responsible decision-making 3.1 Establish a code of conduct to guide Α The company has formulated a Code of Conduct which can be the directors, the chief executive officer (or equivalent), the chief financial officer (or equivalent) and any other key executives as to: 3.1.1 the practices necessary to maintain confidence in the company's integrity viewed on the company's website.
+3.1.2 the responsibility and accountability of individuals for reporting or investigating reports of unethical practices A = Adopted